The Bankrate promise

 |Available to borrowers with||Any kind of existing mortgage (conventional, FHA, VA or USDA)||Must have an existing FHA mortgage|

 Alternatives to an FHA cash-out refinance

 Consider these alternatives to an FHA cash-out refinance that don’t involve refinancing your home:

 - Home equity loan: Instead of taking out an entirely new mortgage on your home, a home equity loan is a second mortgage.
 You can borrow one lump sum of money based on the amount of equity you have in your home, and you’ll pay the money back in installments over a set period.
 The fixed rates can be just as competitive as mortgage rates, and some lenders won’t charge any closing costs.

 - Home equity line of credit (HELOC): A HELOC is very similar to a home equity loan, but it’s a line of credit, so you’ll borrow funds as you need them instead of taking out one large chunk of cash.
 Most HELOCs are variable-rate loans like credit cards, which means that your payment can fluctuate as rates move up or down, and they often come with an annual fee whether you use it or not.

-- Personal loan: A personal loan is another potential way to borrow money instead of taking cash out while refinancing your mortgage.
-The big upsides with personal loans include the ability to get the money quickly (some lenders will get you cash the next business day) and lower credit score requirements for approval.
+- Personal loan: The big upsides with personal loans include the ability to get the money quickly (some lenders will get you cash the next business day) and lower credit score requirements for approval.
 There’s a catch, though: Many personal loans come with excessively high interest rates.
 Make sure you do the math before agreeing to a costly deal.